Try balenaDash, a simple project to quickly get you up and running with a web frame to display family photos, dashboards, videos, and more.

 This project makes a great gift once you’ve built it so if you haven’t got the hardware or just need more, our friends at PiSupply have created a couple of bundles that contain everything you need.
 You can get the full kit that includes everything you need or a barebones kit without the display.

-All the code you need for this project is on Github, but you're going to need to get set up with some tools to set up the Raspberry Pi and get the code loaded.
+All the code you need for this project is on GitHub, but you're going to need some basic tools to get the project loaded on to your Raspberry Pi.